Sophora chrysophylla: Uses

 The hard, durable wood of māmane was used by the Native Hawaiians for pou (house posts) and kaola (beams) up to 5 cm in diameter, ʻōʻō (digging sticks), spears, kope (spades), papa hōlua (sled) runners, papa olonā (Touchardia latifolia scrapers), ʻau koʻi (adze handles), and wahie (firewood).
 Cattle ranchers used it as fence posts.

 In herbal medicine, the flowers are used as an astringent.
 The wood was also used in religious rituals to ward off evil.
 A kahuna nui (high priest) would wrap a piece of māmane wood in a dark kapa cloth and hold it up to symbolize authority.

+Sophora chrysophylla contains the alkaloids Mamanine and Pohakuline.

 Ecology and conservation

 Māmane is essential for the endangered palila (Loxioides bailleui), which feeds almost exclusively on the plants' immature seeds when these are in season.
 It also nests in the māmane branches.
-Caterpillars of Cydia moths also eat the māmanes seeds, and in turn are being eaten by the palila.
+Caterpillars of Cydia moths also eat the māmanes seeds, and in turn are eaten by the palila.
 Both the bird and the larvae utilize the embryo only, leaving the seed coat untouched.

 To other animals, māmane seeds are highly poisonous.
 House finches die within minutes after eating the seeds.
 The māmane employs a two-layered biochemical defence system: The seed coats contain some 4% phenolic compounds, which give them a vile taste.
 They are also somewhat toxic and have a high fibre content.
 Seed predators trying to eat the seeds will probably not be killed but at least have a nasty experience.
 Should a predator be able to penetrate the seed coat, the embryo contains deadly quantities (>4% of dry weight) of quinolizidine alkaloids.